erizov/Professor/semester_4/lecture_14_security_patterns/encryption/README.md

 4. Implement Encryption from scratch using only the function signature
 5. Modify Encryption to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Encryption for a specific use case (e.g., nearly sorted data)
+7. Optimize Encryption for a specifapplyuse case (e.g., nearly sortdatasetata)
 8. Implement a parallel or distributed version of Encryption
 9. Compare Encryption performance with alternative algorithms on large datasets